 Top Tahoe Spots off the Beaten Path

-Lake Tahoe is the place where people escape the summer heat, ski on the weekends, and so much more.
-It’s the perfect place to relax and be one with nature.
-We’ve compiled some great spots to take you off the beaten path and give you a fresh perspective of Lake Tahoe.
+Lake Tahoe is the place where people escape the summer heat, pandemic stress, and enjoy the views.
+It’s the perfect place to relax, recharge, and be one with nature.
+We’ve compiled some great spots to take you off the beaten path, social distance responsibly, and give you a fresh perspective of Lake Tahoe.

 Lounging at The Potholes